sindresorhus/parent-module/readme.md

 Type: `string`\
 Default: [`__filename`](https://nodejs.org/api/globals.html#globals_filename)

-File path of the module of which to get the parent path.
+The file path of the module of which to get the parent path.

 Useful if you want it to work [multiple module levels down](fixtures/filepath).